 The recommendations given in Annex B.3.6 shall apply.

 It is important to remind that the number of microphones shall be sufficient to ensure that each delegate in the meeting room has easy access to a microphone.
-Whenever possible, tables mics should be the preferred option.
+Whenever possible, table mics should be the preferred option.